wteiwewte/Routing/README.md

 ## Description

 ShortPathRouter - algorithm using distance vector implemented by dictionary (router_id : (distance, time, intercessory_router_id)) which is actualized each time we received distance vector from neighbor.
-Information from other vectors are processed only when it is up-to-date at least as router receiving these data.
+Information from other vectors are processed only when it is up-to-date.
 In case of deleted edge, we're changing our distance vector when that edge participated in shortest path.

 Whole_graph_router - algorithm grounded on keeping whole graph in every vertex via list of lists.
-When deletion of edge occures, only single bool is changed in each list.
+When deletion of edge occures, only single bool is changed in proper lists.
 Sending a packet takes place with BFS algorithm, using set - used_links and dictionary - predecessors which inform in which direction send each packet.